 As if you wished every other motive to stop posting on Facebook.
-The Trump management is reportedly running in collaboration with the Social Security Administration to increase a plan for combing through social media posts for proof — whatever meaning — that those receiving positive varieties of government advantages must have the one’s blessings denied.
-That’s proper; your ‘gram-worthy vacation snapshots may want to reason you soon to lose your disability coverage advantages.
+The Trump administration is reportedly running in collaboration with the Social Security Administration to implement a plan for combing through social media posts for proof, whatever meaning, that those receiving positive varieties of government benefits must have the one’s benefits denied.
+That’s proper; your ‘gram-worthy vacation snapshots may want to reason you to lose your disability coverage advantages.

 So reports the New York Times, which cites “management officials” as confirming that the White House is “actively” working on making this authoritarian fever dream a truth.
-The Times notes that the concept is not new, having been counseled in an earlier Social Security price range request; however, this new reporting confirms that it is moved past the conceptual segment.
+The Times notes that the concept is not new, having been discussed in an earlier Social Security price range request; however, this new reporting confirms that it has moved past the conceptual stage.

 Mostly, the idea is predicated on the belief that people with disabilities can do energetic bodily things and that all disabilities are visible.
 It also overlooks the natural truth that no longer all snapshots published to Instagram, Facebook, or Twitter are, in fact, current.

 Imagine a photo of you smiling and protecting a golf club after any other character on a sunny day.
-No matter the extenuating circumstances — the clubs have been virtually a present in your dad on Father’s Day, for example, or the photograph was taken years ago — you may get pegged for committing fraud.
-You, someone on incapacity for back troubles, ought to be lying approximately your health reputation consistent with the plan’s logic.
+No matter the extenuating circumstances — the clubs have been virtually a present for your dad on Father’s Day, for example, or the photograph was taken years ago — you may get pegged for committing fraud.
+You, someone with incapacity for back troubles, ought to be lying approximately your health status consistent with the plan’s logic.

 Instead, the problem is a financial gain being pulled out from under someone all due to a poorly taken into consideration Facebook put up.
 Of path, this does not even take into consideration the ability for a new shape of trolling to get up in reaction to the Trump administration’s plan: faux social media money owed set up with the express motive of focused on those receiving incapacity bills and getting them flagged for synthetic fraud.